-In August 2022, the Company determined that it made an error in the presentation and accounting of its consolidated statement of cash flows in the Company's annual and interim consolidated financial statements during 2021 and 2022.
+As described more fully under "Prospectus Summary - Recent Developments - Restatement of Prior Financial Statements," in August 2022, we determined that we made an error in the presentation and accounting of our consolidated statement of cash flows in our annual and interim consolidated financial statements during 2021 and 2022.
 The effect of this error was to overstate net cash used in operating activities and effect of exchange rate changes on cash for each reported period.
-For the year ended December 31, 2021, the effect of this error was to overstate net cash used in operating activities and effect of exchange rate changes on cash by \$808 thousand, respectively.
-The error and the required restatement had no effect on the Company's cash flow from investing activities, financing activities, net change in cash or cash and cash equivalents as of the reporting date and had no impact on the Company's consolidated statements of operations and comprehensive loss and the Company's condensed consolidated statements of stockholders' equity.
+The error and the required restatement had no effect on the Company's cash flow from investing activities, financing activities, net change in cash or cash and cash equivalents as of the reporting date and had no impact on the Company's consolidated balance sheet, statements of operations and comprehensive loss and stockholders' equity.

-As a result, we determined that there was a material error in the cash flow statement that required a restatement of the financial statements for the fiscal year ended December 31, 2021 and to our Form 10-Qs for the periods ended September 30, 2021 and March 31, 2022 (including comparative information for March 31, 2021) to restate the previously issued financial statements, with comparatives for June 30, 2021 restated in our Form 10-Q for the period ended June 30, 2022 to restate the previously issued financial statements.
+As a result, we determined that there was a material error in the cash flow statement that required a restatement of the financial statements for the fiscal year ended December 31, 2021 and to our Form 10-Qs for the periods ended September 30, 2021 and March 31, 2022 (including comparative information for March 31, 2021) to restate the previously issued financial statements, with comparatives for June 30, 2021 restated in our Form 10-Q for the period ended June 30, 2022.
 This was due to inadequate design and implementation of controls to evaluate and monitor the presentation and compliance with accounting principles generally accepted in the United States of America related to the cash flow statement.
-Accordingly, management has determined that this control deficiency constitutes a material weakness and, as a result, management has concluded that, as of December 31, 2021, our internal control over financial reporting was not effective based on the criteria in Internal Control Integrated Framework (2013) issued by the COSO.
+Accordingly, management has determined that this control deficiency constitutes a material weakness and, as a result, management has concluded that, as of June 30, 2022, our internal control over financial reporting was not effective based on the criteria in Internal Control Integrated Framework (2013) issued by the COSO.

+A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 Effective internal control over financial reporting is necessary for us to provide reliable financial reporting.
 We continue to evaluate steps to remediate the material weakness.
 The remediation plan includes enhancement of our existing monitoring and review controls over the preparation of financial statements, including designing and documenting additional procedures, reconciliations and analysis to evaluate and monitor presentation of the cash flow statement.
 These remediation measures may be time consuming and costly and there is no assurance that these initiatives will ultimately have the intended effects.